mr-basu-singh/AIForge/README.md

-Go to your GitHub repo → click on README.md → click the pencil icon (Edit) → select all and delete everything → paste this:

-⚡ AIForge — Production AI Evaluation & Agent Testing Platform
+AIForge — Production AI Evaluation & Agent Testing Platform

 "LangSmith + OpenAI Evals + Promptfoo — built from scratch."

 AIForge is a full-stack platform that automatically benchmarks multiple AI models on your custom datasets and tells you which model is the best, cheapest, and most reliable — in minutes.

-🎯 The Problem
+The Problem
 Every company building AI products asks:

 Which model should we use — Llama, Gemma, GPT, or Claude?